2016715/learninggit/readme.txt

-git is a distributed version control git is a free sofeware
+git is a distributed version control git is adistributed  free sofeware